 Table of Contents

-How Sale and Leaseback Works?
+How Sell & Leaseback Works?

 Imagine you own a shop or a restaurant.
 It’s your business, and you’re the boss.
 But sometimes, businesses need extra money to grow or to pay for things.